KenilBalar/Animation-Hub/README.md

 # 🎬 Animation Hub

 A showcase of Jetpack Compose animation APIs brought together in one project.
-**Animation Hub** demonstrates practical usage of value animations, transitions, visibility, gestures, and more — all in a single hub for developers to learn and explore.
+**Animation Hub** demonstrates practical usage of value animations, transitions, visibility, gestures, and more, all in a single hub for developers to learn and explore.

 ### 🛠 Tech Stack Used
 - Jetpack Compose for UI